-We’re sorry, this solution has been discontinued.
+We’re sorry, the Law Enforcement Officer Comprehensive Assessment solution has been discontinued.

 See alternatives in the Law Enforcement & Public Safety category section of our site.

 Purpose: The Law Enforcement Officer Comprehensive Assessment assessment provides a comprehensive evaluation of law enforcement officer (LEO) candidates so that you can judge the candidates’ fitness for law enforcement duties as well as whether they would make solid, reliable employees.
 Desirable traits include candidates who:

 - Come to work everyday

 - Are responsible and cooperative with both their supervisors and co-workers

 - Work hard and go the extra mile to do a good job

 - Display good interpersonal skills for dealing with the public in various types of situations

 - Possess the strength of character to handle unruly suspects and get them to cooperate with minimal use of force